41 Airspeed Definitions & Measurement

 The “error-free” issue in airspeed measurement mentioned previously requires further elaboration because the preceding arguments are predicated on two major points:

-- The total and static pressure can both be measured accurately.
+- Both the total and static pressures can be measured accurately.

 - The ASI can be adequately calibrated against a suitable reference in terms of speed units.

-One source of error is the Static Position Error or SPE, which is the error in measuring the local static pressure outside the aircraft relative to the actual static pressure at that altitude and airspeed.
-If the IAS reading is corrected for the SPE and mechanical errors, the resulting speed is called the calibrated airspeed or CAS.
-If the SPE and mechanical instrument errors are small, it is sufficient to state that IAS = CAS = EAS.
-However, it must be appreciated that, in general, the IAS differs from the EAS and the TAS.
+One source of error is the Static Position Error (SPE), which is the difference between the measured local static pressure outside the aircraft and the actual static pressure at that altitude and airspeed.
+If the IAS reading is corrected for the SPE and mechanical errors, the resulting speed is called the calibrated airspeed (CAS).
+If the SPE and mechanical instrument errors are small, it is sufficient to state that IAS = CAS ≈ EAS.
+However, it is essential to note that, in general, the IAS differs from the EAS and the TAS.

-The effects of SPE must be measured and, in most cases, corrected for engineering and piloting.
-This process uses a formal calibration during flight testing with the specific make and model of the airplane.
-The actual static pressure measurements are compared to the local static pressure measured at the pressure tap(s) on the outside skin of the aircraft.
-As shown in the figure below, there are a few points on the outside skin of the aircraft where the local static pressure is equal to the true static pressure in which the aircraft is flying.
-The static pressure port on a prototype airplane is usually repositioned after flight tests so that it is ultimately located where the SPE is minimized as much as possible, which is the location used on production versions of the aircraft.
+The effects of SPE must be measured and, in most cases, corrected for use in engineering and piloting.
+This process uses a formal calibration during flight testing with the specific make and model of the aircraft.
+The actual static pressure measurements are compared with the local static pressure measured at the pressure tap(s) on the aircraft’s outside skin.
+As shown in Figure 7, there are a few points on the outside skin of the aircraft where the local static pressure equals the true static pressure at which the aircraft is flying.
+The static pressure port on a prototype aircraft is typically repositioned after flight tests to minimize SPE, ultimately locating it at the SPE minimum.
+This location is then used on production versions of the aircraft.
 However, the SPE will never be precisely zero.

-Usually, the SPE is highest at lower airspeeds, lower at higher speeds, and higher at higher altitudes, an example being shown in the figure below.
-For higher-performance aircraft such as jets, the SPE is likely to be a function of flight Mach number.
-The process must also be conducted with the aircraft in the “clean” configuration (i.e., flaps and landing gear retracted) and in the “dirty” configuration (i.e., flaps and landing gear down, such as for landing).
+The SPE is typically highest at low airspeeds, lower at high speeds, and higher at high altitudes, as shown in Figure 10.
+For higher-performance airplanes, such as jets, the SPE is likely a function of flight Mach number.
+The process must also be conducted with the aircraft in both the “clean” configuration (i.e., flaps and landing gear retracted) and the “dirty” configuration (i.e., flaps and landing gear extended, such as for landing).

-The results obtained and the corrections subsequently derived as the SPE affects the airspeed readings will apply to all production aircraft of the same make and model.
-The SPE results (or the corrected airspeed values), by regulation, are always included (by FAA regulations) in the aircraft’s flight manual.
-In the case of a modern airliner, the correction is included in the EFIS as a software correction to airspeed.
+The results obtained and the subsequent corrections derived as the SPE affects airspeed readings will apply to all production aircraft of the same make and model.
+The SPE results (or the corrected airspeed values), as required by FAA or EASA regulations, are always included in the aircraft’s flight manual.
+In the case of a modern airliner, the correction is incorporated into the EFIS via a software update to the airspeed indication.
 For piloting purposes, the SPE and mechanical errors are usually small enough to be ignored on many aircraft (perhaps a couple of kts).
 However, for engineering purposes, all such errors must be accurately accounted for in all aircraft performance analyses.

 Mechanical Errors

-The mechanical error in the ASI can be obtained in a laboratory setting using a calibration against a reference ASI, which results in a standard mechanical error calibration chart (or table), as shown in the example below.
-Each instrument error correction (IEC) calibration will apply to a specific ASI, and a different calibration will be needed if the ASI is replaced.
-The errors are usually small enough to be unimportant for piloting purposes, but they should be included in any data reduction process for engineering work.
+The mechanical error in the ASI can be determined in a laboratory setting by calibrating against a reference standard, resulting in a standard mechanical error calibration chart or table, as shown in the example in Figure 11.
+Each instrument error correction (IEC) calibration is specific to a particular ASI, and a different calibration is required if the ASI is replaced.
+The errors are usually small enough to be unimportant for piloting, but they should be included in any data-reduction process for engineering work.

 Check Your Understanding #1 – Correcting an ASI reading